Flask with HTML

 By combining the route variables and Jinja placeholders, you can let the user display what they want on your page.

-Try making a new template and route so that you can go to your_url/greeting/your_name
+Try making a new template and route so that you can go to your_url/greeting/your_name and find a web page that greets whatever the user puts for your_name.

 Applying to your project